CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 SelectCase

-Step 3: Select Data for Upload
+Step 3: Select/Create Custodian and Data for Upload

-2. Select the Browse... drop-down and select either Add files... or Add folders... to navigate in Windows explorer to locate the files/folders you wish to upload to CloudNine Review.
-Once selected, choose Open (files) or Select Folder (folders) in the bottom right corner.
+2. Select the Browse... drop-down and select either Add files... or Add folders... to navigate and select the files/folders you wish to upload to CloudNine Review.
+Once selected, choose Open (files) or Select Folder (folders) in the bottom right corner.Select Data for Upload, choose the data to upload to the CloudNine Review case.
+Select folders/files using either of the following options.

-2. Discovery Portal lists all files found through file selection or selected folders.
-You can continue to add files via drag/drop or browse file/folder selection methods until you have selected all files you wish to upload.
+Discovery Portal lists all files found through file selection or selected folders.
+You can continue to add files via drag/drop or browse file/folder selection methods until you have selected all the files you wish to upload.

 • To view the entire path and filename, hover your cursor pointer over the file.